jrhoun/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/message-boards/user-guide/message-boards-configuration-reference.md

 ![Message Added Email](./message-boards-configuration-reference/images/03.png)

-Expand the _Definition of Terms_ menu to learn more about how to create an automated email that import data and metadata from each thread.
+Expand the _Definition of Terms_ menu to learn more about how the variables used to create an automated email that import data and metadata from each thread.

 ![Message Added Email Definition of Terms](./message-boards-configuration-reference/images/09.png)